mitranim/espo/docs/html/partials/classes.md

 #### `que.dam()`

 Pauses an idle que.
 A dammed que accumulates values added by `.push()`, but doesn't flush automatically.
-This allows you to delay processing and batch multiple values.
+This allows you to delay processing, batching multiple values.
 Call `.flush()` to unpause and resume processing.

 Has no effect if the que is already flushing at the time of the call.